 Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Camden is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Camden who work in office and administrative support (12.20%), food service (9.03%), and healthcare suport services (8.34%).

 A lot of people in Camden take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Camden, this fills their need for low-cost transportation.

 The rate of college-level education in Camden is quite a bit lower than the national average among all cities of 21.84%: just 10.04% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Camden in 2018 was $16,171, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $64,684 for a family of four.
 However, Camden contains both very wealthy and poor people as well.
 Camden also has one of the higher rates of people living in poverty in the nation, with 33.60% of its population below the federal poverty line.

 Camden is an extremely ethnically-diverse city.
 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Camden, accounting for 50.50% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Camden residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Camden include Jamaican, Italian, German, and English.
+Important ancestries of people in Camden include Irish, Italian, German, African, and Jamaican.

 The most common language spoken in Camden is English.
 Other important languages spoken here include Spanish and Vietnamese.